-- (i) The Company complies with the regulations and the laws governing the election and re-election of directors in addition to the provisions of its Constitution. - (ii) Upon election directors are provided with formal letters setting out the key terms and conditions of that appointment.
+- The Company complies with the regulations and the laws governing the election and re-election of directors in addition to the provisions of its Memorandum & Articles of Association. - Upon election directors are provided with formal letters setting out the key terms and conditions of that appointment.

-Charter of the Audit and Risk Management Committee of the Board of Directors
+Charter of the Audit and Risk Committee of the Board of Directors